DominicBisset/challenges/card-collation.md

 ## A note about Pseudocode

-Your Pseudocode can take after any language you are familiar with.
+Pseudocode isn't a particular language but can take after any language you are familiar with.
 Your code will be acceptable as long as the intent of your program is clear and you don't cut corners at the expense of clarity.
 For example, you could write a `for` or `for each` loop in the style of C, BASIC, or Python and it will be understood.
 You can write in a functional language style if you want to.

-Your language should have a consistent character throughout (don't mix `If-Then-EndIf` with `for () {}`).
+Your language should have consistent characteristics throughout (don't mix `If-Then-EndIf` with `for () {}`).
 You don't need to use proper language APIs for input and output, you can use anything which is clear, for example `int n = input()` or `writeline(myString)`.

 ## The Program

 Read **all** of the points below before you begin.
 Write a program which:

- 0. Accepts as input a single integer (0 to 52), `n`
+ 0. Accepts as input a single integer (0 to 52), called `n`
- 1. Outputs the cards from the deck described in "Background", initially **collated by suit**
+ 1. Outputs the first `n` cards from the deck described in "Background", initially **collated by suit**
-     + Collation (or grouping) by suit mean for example all Clubs are together
+     + Collation (or grouping) by suit means, for example, that all Clubs are together
 	 + Sorted ascending by suit, then value (in the orders given in "Background")
 	 + E.g. `AC, 2C, 3C, ...
 KC, AH, 2H, ...` (one per line)
  2. After `n` cards have been output, the collation changes to **collate by value**
-     + For example cards after the `n`th card will have all like-values together
+     + For example, cards after the `n`th card will have all like values together (all `2`s together, then all `3`s together)
 	 + Output the remaining cards in the deck, sorted ascending by value, then suit (in the orders given in "Background")
-     + Any cards which would otherwise be skipped because the first loop "passed" them should be output (see "Example Runs")
+     + Any cards which would otherwise be skipped because of the change in collation should be output (see "Example Runs")
-	 + Example collation: `AC, AH, AS, AD, 2C, 2H, 2S, 2D, 3C, ...` (one per line)
+	 + Example of the collation: `AC, AH, AS, AD, 2C, 2H, 2S, 2D, 3C, ...` (one per line)
  3. Outputs every card exactly once
+ 4. Outputs one card per line (see "Example Runs")
- 4. Quits after writing all 52 cards to screen
+ 5. Quits after writing all 52 cards to screen

 Notes: